foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/use-openocd.md

     If you are going to use OpenOCD on Windows, firstly follow [Installing WinUSB on Windows](./winusb.md) guide to install WinUSB driver.

 OpenOCD may be used on Windows the same way it's used on Linux.
-However, you have  For example, if you downloaded and installed IDE bundle for Windows, then you can run OpenOCD this way:
+If you downloaded and installed IDE bundle for Windows, then you can run OpenOCD this way:

 ```text
 $ C:\arc_gnu\bin\openocd -s C:\arc_gnu\share\openocd\scripts -f board\snps_em_sk_v2.2.cfg